santrancisco/thatdevopsguy/README.md

 cf dev start
 ```

-Copy and review sample setting and vagrant up.
+Review then copy sample setting and vagrant up after pcfdev is up and running.

 ```
 cp settings.yml.sample .settings.yml
 vagrant up
 ```

+Now, you should be able to `vagrant ssh` and switch to pcfdev user, check if cf & uaac commands are working :)